 Anette Søgaard Nielsen currently works at the Institute of Clinical Research, University of Southern Denmark, where she heads the RESCueH Research Program, a series of alcohol treatment research studies.
 Next to this research expertise, she also brings extensive experience in implementation leadership to this panel.
 For years, she has led implementation processes in Danish public sector organisations and created change based on high levels of staff and team engagement.
 She also is a highly skilled implementer of and trainer in Motivational Interviewing.

-We are honoured to have Greg Aarons, a clinical and organisational psychologist and Professor of Psychiatry at the University of California, San Diego among our 2018 keynotes.
+We were honoured to have Greg Aarons, a clinical and organisational psychologist and Professor of Psychiatry at the University of California, San Diego among our 2018 keynotes.